 Photodynamic Therapy for Lung Cancer - Photodynamic therapy uses a special drug that starts to work when exposed to light.
 The drug is injected into your bloodstream and absorbed by the cancer cells.
 When exposed to a high-energy laser light, the drug becomes active and destroys the cancer cells.
 Photodynamic therapy can be used to treat some cases of early-stage lung cancer.
 It can also be used to help relieve symptoms of a blocked airway.

-Benefits of Lung Cancer Surgery:
+Benefits of Lung Cancer Treatment and Surgery:

 Many people are frightened at the idea of having cancer treatments because of the side-effects that can occur.
 Although the treatments can cause side effects, these can usually be well-controlled with medicines.
 The potential benefits of treatment of Lung Cancer vary depending upon the individual situation and stage of Lung cancer.
 With the newer molecular targeted agents, similar or even greater symptomatic beneﬁts are observed.
 With both ﬁrst-line and second-line agents, there are palliative beneﬁts.
 Such chemotherapy improves quality of life.
 The treatment increases your body's natural ability to fight cancer.
 It does this by giving a boost to your immune system.